 Trevor Noseworthy 4/ James Bond JR

-A more comical character Trevor is a snobbish, pompous, uptight spoiled brat who was jealous of the main character James Bond JR and constantly sought to humiliate him only for his numerous petty little schemes to backfire on him rather badly.
-Though not Templeman’s most memorable character I think it nevertheless demonstrated his comedic side more than many of the other sinister characters he was to play throughout his long career.
+A more comical character Trevor is a snobbish, pompous, uptight spoiled brat who was jealous of the main character James Bond JR and constantly sought to humiliate him only for his numerous petty little schemes to backfire rather badly.
+Though not Templeman’s most memorable character, I think it nevertheless demonstrated his comedic side more than many of the other sinister characters he was to play throughout his long career.

 Matthias Pavayne/ Angel

 One of Templeman’s most frightening characters, Pavayne appeared in the Angel episode “Hellbound”.
 In his single episode Pavayne attempted to drag the Vampire Spike’s soul to hell.
 Pavayne in life had been an evil witch doctor who enjoyed torturing and killing innocent people.
-After his murder Pavayne’s ghost haunted Wolfram and Hart where he would send the ghosts of other people after having had his “fun” with them to hell to prevent himself from going.
+After his murder Pavayne’s ghost haunted Wolfram and Hart where he would send the ghosts of other people, after having had his “fun” with them to hell to prevent himself from going.
 Pavayne spends a lot of the episode hiding in the shadows taunting Spike.

 Definitely one of the most chilling moments is when Pavayne talks of having his fun with Winifred Burkle which provokes Spike to attack him more than his torture of Spike himself did.

-Despite being one of the Buffy franchise’s most ghastly villains one can still not help but be horrified at Pavayne’s fate.
+Despite being one of the Buffy franchise’s most ghastly villains, one can still not help but be horrified at Pavayne’s fate.
 Pavayne is turned back into a human being when Spike pushes him into a machine that Fred had constructed in order to turn Spike back into a human.
 Pavayne not wanting Spike to escape threatens Fred’s life making Spike choose between the “girl and the flesh“.
 Pavayne believes that Spike will abandon Fred to save his own skin.
 I like the fact that Pavayne can’t comprehend the idea of someone caring about anything but themselves.

 Spike catches Pavayne by surprise and knocks him into the machine instead rendering him a human and thus vulnerable.
 Angel subsequently in order to prevent Pavayne from becoming a ghost again locks him in a special container that will keep Pavayne alive, but render him unable to move, speak or interact with the world around him yet remain completely aware.